 Tell us something about your background and experiences.

 I spent my formative years on the island of South Uist.
 It is located off the west coast of Scotland, way up north.
 Everybody seemed to sing or play an instrument.
 It might have been because there was only one television station and I may be wrong but I think it was BBC2… not even BBC1!
-Anyway, the island itself seemed to sing…. the wind was relentless so I just joined in while staring at the Atlantic in the knowledge that the next stop was Canada.
+Anyway, the island itself seemed to sing…. the wind was relentless so I just joined in, while staring at the Atlantic, in the knowledge that the next stop was Canada.

 We lived in the old schoolhouse that had a hall attached and they used to host céilidhs, which are parties where the people provide the musical entertainment.
 Music and singing seemed like a lot of fun to me and along with my Mum’s Beatles collection, I think I got hooked back then.
 Later we moved back to the mainland and I ended up in Glasgow playing and singing in bands.
 Everyone seemed to be on the dole or were apparently being educated somewhere.
 We had time on our hands and music passed it well.
-I learned to play drums, bass, guitar and a bit of piano and my at was one big rehearsal room.
-My neighbours and landlords were a mother and daughter originally from Cypriot Greece…they only seemed to complain when it went silent.
+I learned to play drums, bass, guitar and a bit of piano and my flat was one big rehearsal room.
+My neighbours and landlords were a mother and daughter from Cypriot Greece…they only seemed to complain when it went silent.
 I lived there on and off for 14 years…poor souls!

 We released some records and toured the University circuit quite a bit and then the rave thing happened which meant ‘P45s’ (unemployment) for most gigging bands back then.
 We adapted our style and did a kinda dub/dance crossover, which kept us working but the band didn’t want to do the London thing so it all fell apart eventually.
 I headed there myself, it was good and then it wasn’t.
 The Libertines had got things going again and my band Zobi were getting noticed but for some reason we never got over the finishing line.
 London can be grim when money is tight so I headed back to Glasgow and did nothing for a while.
 Eventually I put together a one-man show called ‘5th and Pontiac’, released the ‘Terms and Conditions Apply’ album, which got really good reviews and did quite well.